rvillamil/vws-js-lib/README.md

 # VWS JS library

-Node module for web-scraping on torrent video websites and search in some internet film databases
+Node module for web-scraping on torrent video websites

 Mainly uses a module called [cheerio](https://github.com/cheeriojs/cheerio) by Matthew Mueller which implements a subset of jQuery specifically designed for server use.